 Below are some ideas for general decorations for a Superhero party:

-For a quick and easy solution to Superhero favors just use one of these ready-filled favor boxes (below left).
-There are a number of different ones to choose from incuding Batman, Spiderman, Captain America, or Marvel Superhero Squad.
+For a quick and easy solution to Superhero favors just use one of these 12 packs.
+There are a number of different ones to choose from incuding Batman, Spiderman, Captain America, or the generic design pictured below.
+See supplier 3.

-There's a great selection of Superhero party costumes and masks available (below left) if you want to let your child get dressed up for their birthday party.
+There's a great selection of Superhero party costumes and masks available (select supplier 1) if you want to let your child get dressed up for their birthday party.

 If you don't want to get a kid's entertainer in, get a parent to dress up as a masked Superhero (using a costume where the kid's can't see their face, below center) and make an entrance halfway through the birthday party when they're least expecting it.
 Then let the kids pose with the Superhero for photos to take home.

-Alternatively, if you can't persaude anyone else to dress up, check out the pet costumes (below right) so you can have a mini Superhero running around the party.
+Alternatively, if you can't persaude anyone else to dress up, check out the pet costumes (supplier 3) so you can have a mini Superhero running around the party.

 See the Superhero Party Games page for a list of birthday party games and activity ideas such as the ones pictured below.

-Follow up after the birthday party with some simple ready-made Thank You Notes (below, more designs available).
+Follow up after the birthday party with some simple Thank You Notes (see supplier 4, more designs available).

 Did you find these Superhero party ideas useful for your birthday?
 If you did, please help me to promote my site.
 Share this page by clicking on the Facebook and/or Twitter buttons below.
 Alternatively you can click the "Enjoy this page?" link underneath to copy the address for this page of Superhero party ideas into your own site, blog or forum.